JonatanHogild/FreeIPA_for_virtual_environment/README.md

 #### 3.4.3 Apply Security groups
 On the VM-level, apply the *freeipa-server* security-group to the *ipa-01* VM.
 For the rest of the VMs, apply the *freeipa-client* security group.

-I also suggest adding a comment to each security-group, stating that they do not include rules for HTTP, HTTPS and NTP.
+I also suggest adding a comment to the two new security-groups, stating that they do not include rules for HTTP, HTTPS and NTP.
+The name of the *dns* IP set can also be changed to *dns-internal*.
+Update the DNS security group with the new name.
+These changes help reflect the current state of the project.

 ### 3.5 Set up FreeIPA-clients with Ansible

+When installing the IPA-clients, it is a good idea to use Ansible.
+This ensures correct state on all hosts and prevents configuration-drift.

 #### 3.5.1 Install ansible-freeipa

 On the *mgmt* VM, run:
 ```
 sudo dnf install ansible-freeipa